juliendorra/esquisse/README.md

 - 📥 button set the block as an _entry_ block, only the data cell is writable.
 - 🔒 button set the block as an _locked_ block, no cell is writable.

+These are purely UI/UX hints to help you organize your mini-app, and can be reversed any time.
-These cells keeps updating normally when the results they reference update: these are purely UI/UX hints, and can be reversed any time.
+These cells keeps updating normally when the results they reference update.

 ## Examples: